cloudify-cosmo/cloudify-nsx-plugin/README.md

 ### cloudify.nsx.security_policy

-A [security policy](README.md#cloudifynsxsecurity_policy) is a set of Endpoint, firewall, and network introspection services that can be applied to a security group.
+A [security policy](README.md#cloudifynsxsecurity_policy) is a set of endpoint, firewall and network introspection services that can be applied to a [security group](README.md#cloudifynsxsecurity_group).
 When creating a security policy, a parent security policy can be specified if required.
 The security policy inherits services from the parent security policy.
 [Security group](README.md#cloudifynsxsecurity_group) bindings and actions can also be specified while creating the policy.
 Note that execution order of actions in a category